jjenksy/LogicodeAngularWordPress/README.md

 # LogicodeAngularWordPress

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.2.
+This project is an [Angular CLI](https://github.com/angular/angular-cli) application and is a StaticFile application backed by wordpress.com's public API.

 ## Development server